Quinn2017/Skill-Bill-and-Teds/README.md

 # Skill-Bill-and-Teds
 A nostalgic return to an 80s classic 'Bill and Ted'.
-(Mycroft Skill)

-## Synopsis:
-The skill lets you invoke the  air guitar soundclip.
+A Mycroft skill that lets you invoke air guitar soundclip.

 ## CURRENT STATE:
-Works, I think, but still in initial testing phase.
+The skill Works.

 ## REQUIREMENTS
 No requirements.

 ## USAGE:
 Say "station" or "wild stallions" to invoke air guitar.

 ## ISSUES / TODO:
 No known problems.
-Need to add longer air guitar mp3.
+I just need to add longer / different air guitar clips.

 ## Credits
 https://github.com/KathyReid/skill-malibu-stacy